The key questions on the impact of coronavirus on football

 Where does the sport go from here?

 Clubs in the United Kingdom are choosing whether to take advantage of the Government’s job retention scheme.
 While the likes of Tottenham and Liverpool – who later changed their decision – were criticised for putting non-playing staff on furlough, other clubs have been forced to do it to safeguard their future.
-Public pressure is on top-earning Premier League players to donate some of their salaries to the fight against coronavirus.
 This is a hugely challenging period for clubs, especially those down the football pyramid, and the way leagues, players and teams handle it is crucial to the future of the national game.

 Advertising